roberddd/batchgenie_landing-page/docs/index.md

 ## :material-image-multiple:{style="color:var(--main-accent-color-red)"} Importing Textures

-Importing is as simple as one click, or you can dive into extensive customization, as shown in the image below highlighting the many available options.
+Importing is as simple as one click, or you can dive into extensive customization if needed.

 ![Example Import](images/import_example.gif){ .img-box  align=left }